 very broad functional set that allows us to meet different user needs.
 The user interface is old, based on the tabular paradigm with rows for each element.
 Technical support is not included in the open-source version but is available for paid plans (more than USD 500 per month).
 Changes and improvements cannot be introduced very quickly, because the product is developer-oriented (unlike non-code BPM or low-code BPM).

-highly integrated product with SharePoint, users who already use this platform will be comfortable.
-The functional set is broad and allows to meet most of the needs.
-The user interface is correct, without standing out.
-Technical support is only available on paid plans (starting at USD 625).
-The product has its roots in the on-premise model, inheriting several features, including that it is more developer-oriented than business user-oriented, so changes involve technical expertise and take time, reducing the ability to meet user needs quickly.
+We found a product highly integrated with SharePoint, users who already use this platform will be comfortable.
+The functional set is wide and allows to meet most of the needs.
+The user interface is table style, correct but not friendly.
+Technical support is only available in the paid plans (high prices).
+The product has its roots in the on-premise mode, inheriting several characteristics, among them that it is more oriented to a developer or IT team than to a business user, so changes involve technical expertise and take time, reducing the ability to meet the needs of users quickly.
+Add this to its unfriendly user interface, and adoption may be reduced.

 an extremely user-friendly interface, with a powerful full-text search engine, alerts, and reports that provide the user with a comfortable and productive environment.
 Technical support works across all plans provided by process analysts who are able to make suggestions because they understand business needs.
 The product provides a Software as a Service (SaaS), pure non-Code BPM when it comes to deploying simple processes very quickly (i.e. process deployed in 6 minutes).
 However, it also offers the possibility of extending its operation with scripts and Web Services (low-code BPM) in order to meet advanced requirements and specific needs of users.